PhD Star Grad

 How long will it take me to complete the Ph.D. in Nursing Science program?

-The full-time student can complete the program in three years.
-The part-time student can complete the program in four years.
-We encourage students to select the appropriate program of study after careful self-assessment of individual supports and barriers to attending school.
-We also recommend talking to current students with similar family and employment responsibilities.
+We offer 3 and 4 year plans of study.
+The majority of students complete the dissertation phase of the program over 3 semesters.
+We encourage students to select the appropriate after careful self-assessment of individual supports and barriers to attending school.
+We also recommend talking to the Program Director, as well as current students with similar family and employment responsibilities.
 New students are able to make these peer and faculty connections at Orientation/Learning Intensive 1 in the summer before the academic year begins in fall.

 All students are assigned a research mentor prior to beginning coursework.
 The research mentor can facilitate networking opportunities with other scientists and scholars and socialize you to the professional role of a nurse scientist.
 Additionally, your mentor will help you identify opportunities to disseminate your research through conference presentations and publication in scholarly peer-reviewed scientific journals.

 Phd Star Grad

 Tara O'Brien Star Grad

 Will I be able to continue working while I am enrolled in the Ph.D. program?